comp129/comp55/docs/labs/65-UMLClass.md

-This lab will not only help you visualize how different components of a system interact but also enhance your ability to design and organize complex systems by defining clear class structures and relationships.
+This lab will not only help you visualize how different components of a system interact but also enhance your ability to design and organize complex systems by defining class structures and their relationships.

 Let's start by first discussing what the class diagrams will look like (and how to draw them on a piece of paper) first.